openshift/oadp-operator/blogs/oadp-odf/oadp-blog.md

 Finally, copy the values provided below and update fields with comments with information obtained earlier.

-The CR values are mentioned for ease of use.
-Please remember to mention `default: true` in backupStorageLocations if you intend on using the default backup storage location as shown below.

 ```
 apiVersion: oadp.openshift.io/v1alpha1
 kind: DataProtectionApplication